• Skip to primary navigation

 1. Preheat your oven to 350°F.

-2. Place onion, carrots, and celery down the bottom of a baking dish.
+2. Place onion, carrots, and celery down the bottom of the large roasting pan.

 3. Place the turkey legs on top of the veggies.

-4. In a small bowl melt 4 Tablespoons of unsalted butter, using a microwave.
+4. Using a microwave, in a small bowl melt 4 Tablespoons of unsalted butter.

 5. Add all the seasonings to the butter and whisk to combine.